SysKitTeam/docs-point/faq/licensing.md

 ## Is there a user limit for Syskit Point plans?

 You may license up to 10.000 users for our Cloud plans.
-For Data Center edition, only the sky is the limit.
+For the Enterprise edition, only the sky is the limit.
 It is currently being used successfully by organizations with more than 300.000 users on a daily basis.

 ## How long are the collected audit logs kept?